Begins Monday, August 26

 The Second Year

-Year two broadens the application of the Atlantic Technique to an expansive repertoire of genre, style, and media-specific work.
-Ensemble members begin to define, articulate and celebrate their collective creative vision.
-Actors engage in advanced questions about the technique’s employment and begin to appreciate the way it can best serve their unique creative needs as artists.
-Second-year students rehearse and perform an evening of one-act plays as an exercise to synthesize their training.
+The second year broadens the application of the Atlantic Technique to a more expansive repertoire of genre, style and media-specific work, strengthens integration of the physical skills honed in voice, speech and movement classes and cultivates individual imaginative expression.
+Second year actors engage advanced questions about the technique’s employment and begin to appreciate the way it can best serve their unique creative needs as artists.
+Through an extensively rehearsed, semester-long scene study project in the spring term, individual aesthetic is recognized, nurtured and expressed and technical facility is tested and strengthened.
+Second year students rehearse and perform an evening of one-act plays as an exercise to synthesize their training.
+In the spring term, students begin the process of organizing the ensemble more formally into a theater company in which members begin to define, articulate and celebrate their collective creative vision.

 Core courses: Advanced Acting, Advanced Performance Technique, Advanced Script Analysis, Film Technique, Shakespeare, Advanced Voice, Advanced Speech, Suzuki/View Points and Company.
 Additional classes may include: Theater History, Chekhov, Improv, and TV Genres.